undercase/DarkPython/README.md

 * Values of all variables are updated at each line and kept in an easy to read, tabular format.

-* A great GUI built off of wxPython.
+* A great GUI built off of a wxPython backend.

 ![Debugger Screenshot](/screenshots/debugger.png)